mistergarrison/lightspeed/lightspeed.md

 ### **III.
 Player Interaction & Controls (The Command System)**

+*   **Setup Screen:**
+    *   Before the game starts, a title screen allows the player to configure the game.
+    *   **Number of Stars:** Slider to adjust the total number of suns (approx 0-200+).
+    *   **Number of Opponents:** Slider to adjust AI count (1-20).
+    *   **Game Speed:** Slider to adjust the simulation speed multiplier.
 *   **Navigation:**
     *   **Zoom:** Scrolling the mouse wheel zooms the view in and out, centered on the current mouse cursor position.
-The zoom level is a numerical scale where a zoom of 1.0 shows the entire 1000x1000 unit galaxy.
-A zoom of 2.0 shows a 500x500 unit area (a quarter of the map), a zoom of 4.0 shows a 250x250 area, and so on.
-On initialization, the view is centered on the player's Homeworld at an initial zoom level of 5.0.
-This control also governs the Level of Detail (LOD) switch for unit rendering.
+The zoom level is a numerical scale where a zoom of 1.0 shows the entire 2000x2000 unit galaxy.
+On initialization, the view is centered on the player's Homeworld at an initial zoom level of 1.5.
+This control also governs the Level of Detail (LOD) switch for unit rendering (threshold 2.5).
     *   **Panning:** Moving the mouse cursor to the edges of the screen will pan the camera in that direction.
-The camera can also be panned using the WASD or arrow keys. screen.
-This shows a scaled-down representation of the entire galaxy, with colored dots indicating the presence and ownership of Suns.
+The camera can also be panned using the WASD or arrow keys, or by dragging with the Right Mouse Button.
+    *   **Minimap:** Shows a scaled-down representation of the entire galaxy, with colored dots indicating the presence and ownership of Suns.
         Clicking on a location in the minimap instantly jumps the main view to that area.
 *   **Selection:**
     *   **Single Sun:** A single click on a player-owned Sun selects it.
 This is visually confirmed by a bright circle of the player's color appearing around the Sun.
-    *   **Multiple Suns:** Click and drag to create a selection box that encompasses all desired friendly Suns.
+    *   **Multiple Suns:** Left-click and drag to create a selection box that encompasses all desired friendly Suns.
+    *   **Add/Remove Selection:** Hold Shift while clicking to toggle selection of individual Suns.
 *   **Issuing Commands & Light Speed (Homeworld Model):**
     1. Select one or more player-owned Source Sun(s).
     2. Issue a command:
         *   **Attack/Capture:**